rampeer/rampeer.github.io/_posts/2019-06-13-keras-pain.markdown

 ----------------------------------------------------------------------
 ```

-It seems that Keras and Torch indeed can share CuDNN session, and initializing the session with Torch first breaks
+That's quite peculiar.
+I haven't dug It seems that Keras and Torch indeed can share CuDNN session, and initializing the session with Torch first breaks
 Keras initialization (at least in these versions, Keras 2.2.4 and Torch 1.1.0).

 So, it seems that right now, if you want consistent reproducible results, you'd better use Pytorch.